Dzaleka-Connect/dzaleka-connect/camp-hubs.md

 ### Get Involved with Dzaleka Connect

-We are looking to establish Dzaleka Connect in all the world's major cities and are looking for passionate people to help us with this.
-If you’re interested in setting up a hub in your area, we’d love to hear from you.
+We are looking to establish Dzaleka Connect Hub and are looking for passionate people to help us with this.
+If you’re interested we’d love to hear from you.

 > Get in touch via email at <dzalekaconnect@gmail.com>